 An evidence-based program that can prevent Type 2 Diabetes

-The Center for Community Health & Prevention is currently managing a grant that will support the creation of Diabetes Prevention Programs (DPP) across Monroe County.
+The Center for Community Health & Prevention is collaborating with several partners to create Diabetes Prevention Programs (DPP) across the community.

 Start a Diabetes Prevention Program in Your Community

 We are currently seeking volunteers interested in being trained as facilitators for the program.

 The Center for Community Health & Prevention offers a two-day training course for facilitators that covers:

 - Tips for program recruitment and retention

 All facilitators will be supported by a registered dietitian from the Center for Community Health with weekly, in-person, or phone supervision and scheduled visits to group sessions.

 Facilitators will also have access to Diabetes Prevention Program tools and materials including: